SOME TIRE SAFETY TIPS

 Driving down the highway at speeds of 75 to 80 miles per hour and you hear a loud pop.
 Next thing you know, your vehicle starts to spin out of control, and the traffic that was once far behind you begins to close in quickly.

 According to the National Highway Traffic Safety Administration, there are 11,000 tire-related crashes on our roadways every year.
-And under-inflated tires are the overwhelming causes of these car accidents.
+And under-inflated tires are the overwhelming cause of these car accidents.

 CHECK TIRE PRESSURE REGULARLY

 Most new model vehicles come equipped with a Tire Pressure Monitoring System (TPMS), which lights up on your dashboard when the pressure is too low in any of your tires.
 That requires your immediate attention.

 But the TPMS is not the only way to keep track of your tire pressure, and some experts also believe it isn’t the best way, either.
 The old stick-style pressure gauge that you apply to the tire valve is still the most reliable way to measure tire pressure.
 It’s suggested that everyone keep a manual gauge in their vehicle and check the tire pressure at least once a month.

 While low tire pressure is the most significant cause of tire-related accidents, over-inflated tires can also cause problems, as well.
 Tires with too much air can cause premature wear on your tire threads or bulging along the tire walls, which can lead to tire failure.
 Remember that the TPMS does not detect over-inflated tires.

 It’s best for safety and fuel consumption to maintain tire pressure at the recommended inflation for your vehicle.
 The recommended pressure can be found on the inside of the driver’s side door or in your owner’s manual.
 Check your tire pressure every 30 days and adjust the pressure accordingly.